University of Pittsburgh School of Pharmacy: Organization and facilities

 The School of Pharmacy is composed of three units: the Office of the Dean, the Department of Pharmaceutical Sciences, and the Department of Pharmacy and Therapeutics.
 Instruction for the professional and graduate courses in the School of Pharmacy occurs mainly in Salk Hall, in shared classrooms and in a dedicated teaching laboratory.
 Research laboratories are located on the fifth through eighth floors and the tenth floor of Salk Hall.
 The ninth and eleventh floors house faculty and administrative offices exclusively.
 Faculty members also have laboratory facilities in the Biomedical Science Tower 3 as part of the Drug Discovery Institute.
 Some faculty members have offices in Scaife Hall, Lothrop Hall, and Falk Clinic as well as in UPMC hospitals, the UPMC Children's Hospital of Pittsburgh, and VA Pittsburgh Healthcare System hospitals, in proximity to their patient care practices.
 Off-site faculty and staff offices are also located in the Birmingham Towers on the South Side.

 Along with the five other schools of the health sciences, the School of Pharmacy is adjacent to and affiliated with the University of Pittsburgh Medical Center, which provides care through the Pennsylvania's largest network of tertiary, specialty, and community hospitals.
 Collectively, these facilities provide a comprehensive center for teaching, patient care, and research in the health sciences.

 Museum

-The School also operates the Elmer H. Grimm Sr. Pharmacy Museum, which opened in the fall of 1996.
-Located on the fourth floor of Salk Hall, the museum holds pharmacy memorabilia such as drug products, equipment, and sundry products dating back to the early 20th century.
-Among the museums possessions are two hand-carved finials, which were often found over the door or partitions that separated the main art of the pharmacy from the back room where pharmacists did most of their work, an old-fashioned powder mill, and a konseal machine.
+The School of Pharmacy also operates the Elmer H. Grimm Sr. Pharmacy Museum, which opened in the fall of 1996.
+Located on the fourth floor of Salk Hall, the museum holds pharmacy memorabilia dating back to the early 20th century such as drug products, equipment, and sundries.
+Among the museum's possessions are two hand-carved finials, which were often found over the door or partitions that separated the main part of a pharmacy from the back room where pharmacists did most of their work, an old-fashioned powder mill, and a konseal machine.